DizelPostSTRN/Python_Code_Homeworks/README.md

 # Python_Code_Homeworks
-Here will be my homework from ит школы (курсов)
+Here will be my homework from IT school (courses)